- Email security is an essential requirement if you want to keep your data safe.

 You also get a three-digit security token with a color generated when installing the software, so if you use an incorrect digit or color, users know the service isn’t safe.

-You have to write messages on a separate window before encrypting them so that the email provider doesn’t have access to the message.
+You have to write messages in a separate window before encrypting them so that the email provider doesn’t have access to the message.

-Thunderbird and Enigmail
+Thunderbird and Enigmail – Quick filter toolbar

 Thunderbird is a free email app that allows you to receive and send encrypted emails that only you and the recipient can read by using the Enigmail plugin.

-This email privacy software makes email better, faster and safer for you, and at its heart is an open source development process driven by thousands of developers and security experts across the globe.
+At its heart is an open-source development process driven by thousands of developers and security experts across the globe.

-Features include a mail account setup wizard with which you need to know your IMAP, SMTP and SSL/TLS settings.
+Features include a mail account setup wizard with which you need to know your IMAP, SMTP, and SSL/TLS settings.

-It has a multiple-channel chat to enjoy real time conversations with your contacts, tabbed emails, web search without leaving Thunderbird, Quick filter toolbar to filter emails faster, search tools, and messaging archive among others.
+It has a multiple-channel chat to enjoy real-time conversations with your contacts, tabbed emails, web search without leaving Thunderbird, a Quick filter toolbar to filter emails faster, search tools, and messaging archive among others.